-In the U.S. there are many stories about people setting up a pet trust.
-In Ontario, however, you can’t set up a pet trust.
+In the U.S. there are many stories about people setting up a "pet trust".
+In Canada, however, you can’t set up a pet trust.
 Pets are considered property and therefore can’t be the legal beneficiary of a trust, even if the trustee (the individual managing the money) is a person.
 But that doesn’t mean you don’t have some options for making sure your pet is cared for.

 If you really trust someone to take care of your pet, you can leave them a cash legacy.
 This means the person is a beneficiary and receives a lump sum for the care of your pet.
 You can specify in your Will that they only receive the cash legacy if they accept your pet––but after that, no one can force the new owner to spend your cash on pet care.

-No matter which option you choose, it’s important to talk to your pet guardian before you die about how you’d like them to spend the cash.
-You should specify that the new owner use the money to pay for the following:
+It’s important to talk to your pet guardian before you die about how you’d like them to spend the cash.
+You should specify that the new owner should use the money to pay for the following:

 Feeding and grooming costs

 Cat litter and dog food aren’t cheap.
 If you’ve ever spent more than twenty dollars on a bag of sand for your cat’s toilet, you know the irritation of realizing you’ve paid for … just that.

 If you want your guardian to pay for special food or high-end litter crystals, the least you can do is leave them some funds to help with the costs associated with a specific level of pet care.

 Your pet may be young and spry now, but hopefully, they live to a ripe old age.
 Even if your routine veterinarian bills aren’t high now, they may not always stay that way––and your pet’s caregiver will appreciate the help if your pets need surgery or medication.

 Emergency veterinary care